leemeichin/blog/content/posts/yes-i-can-connect-to-a-db-in-css.md

 ---

-If you've played with sqlcss.xyz already you will have noticed that I didn't settle for that.
+If you've played with sqlcss.leemeichin.com already you will have noticed that I didn't settle for that.
 After a bit of refactoring, a couple more changes were made.

 ## 7. BYODB